MISCONDUCT THAT MAY RESULT IN DISCIPLINARY ACTION (POLICY 5500.07)

 The student must complete all components of the programs outlined in each offense level below in order to satisfactorily meet the requirements described.
-However, any therapeutic or educational interventions described herein can be made available to student and families, as needed, at any time during this process.
+However, any therapeutic or educational interventions described herein can be made available to students and families, as needed, at any time during this process.

 School-based consequences (i.e. In-School Suspension (ISS), work detail, detention) and complete an online intervention program to be signed off or acknowledged by a parent/guardian when completed.

-Two (2) days OSS with reintegration process conducted by school staff or attend the APP at any of the three (3) locations in the district.
+Two (2) days OSS with reintegration process conducted by school staff or attend the APP at any of the available locations in the district.
 Students will complete a mandatory FACE IT (Families Acting Collaboratively to Educate and Involve Teens) program or another district educational program with the parent or guardian.

 Failure to abide by the progressive steps, as outlined above, or continual offenses may result in additional consequences.
 Consequences may range from suspension to additional tobacco/vaping cessation curriculum and/or possible referral to an outside agency for therapeutic intervention.

+II.
 Illegal Drugs, Alcoholic Beverages, Harmful, and Other Substances

-A. Elementary School Students
+1. Elementary School Students

-If a student is an elementary student when s/he violates this policy for the first or second time, the principal will suspend the student either in-school or out-of-school for no more than three (3) consecutive days.
-If the student’s parent agrees that s/he will complete an approved drug or alcohol educational program, the student’s suspension may be reduced.
+If a student in elementary school violates this policy for the first or second time, after consultation with the Area Superintendent/Chief, the principal will suspend the student either in-school or out-of-school for no more than three (3) consecutive days.
+If the student’s parent agrees that the student will complete an approved drug or alcohol educational program, the student’s suspension may be reduced.
 The program specialist must provide proof that the student successfully completed the educational program within the allocated period of time.

-B. Middle School and High School Students
+2. Middle School and High School Students

 - It is the student’s first alcohol or drug offense while enrolled as a Pinellas County Schools’ student, and